sanyabeast/imginarium/README.md

 - **Database Management**: Store and search images with MongoDB
 - **Flexible Configuration**: Customize all aspects of the generation process
 - **Command-Line Interface**: Easy-to-use CLI for generation and searching
+- **Multiple Workflow Support**: Use different ComfyUI workflows for various generation techniques
+- **Placeholder System**: Use placeholders in workflows for dynamic content

 ## 📋 Requirements